excellarateinc/voyage-api-dotnet/WEB-SERVICE-PATTERNS.md

 #### 500 Internal Server Error
 Returned when an unexpected error occurs within the app for any reason.
 This is usually accompanied by an application stack trace.

 ## Errors
-What pattern do we follow if there are "faults" or errors that need to be communicated back to the caller.
+When an anticipated error occurs within the app, like a required field or format error, it is necessary to communicate back to the consumer the errors that occured in a standard format.
+All web services should follow the same pattern so that the consumers can reliably expect to find the error information in a consistent location and structure.

+The following example is a situation with a PUT request to /users/1 resulted in rejected request due to invalid data

 ```
+{
+    id: 1,
+    firstName: "",
+    lastName: "Doe",
+    email: "blah",
     errors: [
        {type: "format", message: "email is not formatted correctly. ex: text@text.ext"}
        {type: "required", message: "firstName is a required field"}
     ]
+}
 ```